playswap-org/play-docs/audit.md

 # Audit

-Our swap is a fork of PancakeSwap with our custom modifications.

-We will apply for an audit right after the public sale.
+Audit will be done with a top tier audit company before the public sale.